nudle/oculus-stream-guide/README.md

 # oculus-stream-guide
-a guide to using the oculus mirror to stream games nicer :)
+### The LeahNudle guide to using the oculus mirror to stream vr games nicer :)

-this might not be necessary for HL:Alyx because valve will probably make the preview you get outside of vr good for streaming but its really nice if you ever find a game that looks like poop in the desktop view (unity games are REAL bad for it)
+This might not be necessary for HL:Alyx because valve will probably make the preview you get outside of vr good for streaming but its really nice if you ever find a game that looks like poop in the desktop view (unity games are REAL bad for it)

 When you install the oculus software to use the headset it'll install a tool in the `Support\oculus-diagnostics\` folder in the same directory as you install the software in (mine is my SSD `G:\Oculus\Support\oculus-diagnostics`) called `OculusMirror.exe`